 The Hakkoryu Kenshinkan Dojo is a privately owned and operated martial arts school located in Clinton Township, Michigan, USA.
 The school offers private and semi-private instruction in Hakkoryu, a relatively modern but classically based Japanese Jujutsu and its Koho Shiatsu method of acupressure.

-The dojo was formally established as a registered Hakkoryu dojo (license #48033) with the Hombu Dojo in Omiya, Japan on August 13th, 2011.
+While active since the early 1990′s in various locations in Michigan USA, the school was formally established as a registered Hakkoryu dojo (license #48033) with the Hombu Dojo in Omiya, Japan on August 13th, 2011.
 It remains active and in good standing today.

 “Kenshinkan” 健心館 can be translated as meaning “healthy heart/mind/spirit house” reflecting Hakkoryu’s goal of giving one the means to improve oneself as well as one’s self-defense skills.